mingyu-lu/mingyu-lu.github.io/index.md

 Year | Award | Category
 -----|-------|--------
-2014 | LEAP fellowship  | LEAP Fellowship of the Ministry of Science and Technology of Taiwan 2019.
-Exclusively for applicants who have M.D. degree or Ph.D. degree with significant academic achievement, data analytics, statistical, and programming experience.
+2019 |  LEAP Fellowship of the Ministry of Science and Technology of Taiwan 2019 | Exclusively for applicants who have M.D. degree or Ph.D. degree with significant academic achievement, data analytics, statistical, and programming experience.
 2014 | CIO |  Chief Information Officer of KMU Class of 2017
-2013 | PResident of Guitar Club Leader | Kaohsiung Medical University
+2013 | President of Guitar Club Leader | Kaohsiung Medical University

 ---